indradhanush/indradhanush.github.io/_posts/blog/2018-09-02-whitespaces-and-strings-in-bash.md

 state=$(kubectl get nodes node-0 -o json | jq ".status.conditions[-1])"
 ```

+The `-o json` flag instructs the Kubernetes API to return the reponse
+in `json` and we pipe the result to `jq` for further processing, where
-The filters to `jq` are Kubernetes specific filters.
+the filters are specific to Kubernetes.

 ## Addendum &#x1F4E2;